 Blending colour is your ticket to awe-inspiring artistry.
 While you can purchase any shade imaginable from an art supply store, understanding how to mix your own colour allows you to create seamless sunsets, gradient skys, and gives you the ability to change the tone, brightness and vibrancy of your paintings.

-With this newfound wisdom, your brush is a wand, and your palette becomes a symphony of possibility.
 So now that you know the basics, let’s get painting!
-If you’re keen to test out your blending skills in a fun encouraging environment, then come along to Paintvine and discover how much fun playing with colour really is.
+If you’re keen to test out your blending skills in a fun encouraging environment, come along to Paintvine and discover how much fun playing with colour really is.